Complexity of a Projected Newton-CG Method for Optimization with Bounds

 where $J^+ \triangleq \{ i \in \sI \mid 0 \le \bar{x}^i \le \sqrt{\epsilon_r} \}$, $J^- \triangleq \{1,\hdots,n\} \setminus J^+ = \sI^c \cup \{ i \in \sI \mid \bar{x}^i > \sqrt{\epsilon_r} \}$, and $\bar S = \diag(\bar{s})$ is a diagonal matrix with $\bar{s}^i= 1$ when $i \in J^-$ and $\bar{s}^i =\bar{x}^i$ when $i \in J^+$.
 In this experiment we let $\epsilon_r = 10^{-6}$.

-\paragraph{Results} Table~\ref{tab: comparison on NMF} indicates that {\bf PNCG} and {\bf pgrad} are close in performance, with {\bf PNCG} attaining slightly better residual measures. {\bf PNCG} requires fewer outer-loop iterations because the Newton-CG steps taken on some iterations yield more progress than a first-order step.
-Both {\bf PNCG} and {\bf pgrad} are much better than {\bf IP}, which has expensive per-iteration cost and is stopped relatively early. {\bf LBNCG} is also not competitive, perhaps not surprisingly since this method was designed with optimal complexity in mind, rather than for any practical considerations.
+\paragraph{Results.} Table~\ref{tab: comparison on NMF} indicates that {\bf PNCG} and {\bf pgrad} are close in performance, with {\bf PNCG} attaining slightly better residual measures. {\bf PNCG} requires fewer outer-loop iterations because the Newton-CG steps taken on some iterations yield more progress than a first-order step. {\bf LBNCG} is not competitive, perhaps not surprisingly since this method was designed with good {\bf worst-case} complexity in mind, rather than for any practical considerations.